 Singapore has a wide network of DTAs, and the majority of Singapore's treaties are based on the OECD Model Tax Convention on Income and on Capital.

 Recent changes to and outlook for treaty network

 With Singapore's ratification of the MLI, Singapore intends for 86 of its DTAs to be amended by the MLI.20 A DTA will be amended by the MLI only if both parties to the DTA agree to it and if both parties have ratified the MLI.

 The IRAS has indicated21 that the main changes to Singapore's DTAs arising from the MLI are as follows:

 - a new preamble will be included to the effect that the purpose of the DTA is to eliminate double taxation without affording avenues for lower or no taxation through evasion or avoidance;

 - a 'principal purpose test' provision will be included as an anti-abuse provision to disallow benefits under the DTA in cases of abuse; and

-- provisions will be included in certain DTAs to permit taxpayers to submit for mutual agreement procedure cases to undergo arbitration if the competent authorities cannot agree on such matters within the specified time period.
+- provisions will be included in certain DTAs to permit taxpayers to submit for mutual agreement procedure cases to undergo arbitration if the competent authorities cannot agree on those matters within the specified period.